UX research methods: key factors for product managers to consider

 The truth is, there’s no one-size-fits-all answer—it depends.

-Your choice of user research method will hinge on factors like your product's development stage, the question you’re trying to answer, the resources you have, and the users you’re targeting.
+Your choice of user research method will hinge on factors like your product’s development stage, the question you’re trying to answer, the resources you have, and the users you’re targeting.
+UX research is not a one-time task but a continuous process that should inform every stage of product development.
 The key is to start with clear goals, adapt to your constraints, and remember that every method has its place.